✨ Trusted reviews and recommendations across tech, lifestyle, and more

 Pros:

-- 10-stage variable valving provides controlled damping across varied towing and off-road conditions.
+• 10-stage variable valving is designed to provide controlled damping across towing and off-road conditions.

-- Nitrogen-charged design with fast cooling and a spring-loaded piston rod seal reduces fade and improves reliability.
+• Nitrogen-charged design and a spring-loaded piston rod seal are intended to reduce fade during demanding use.

 Cons:

-- Installation may require alignment or additional time/cost compared with direct-replacement OEM shocks.
+• Installation may require alignment checks or extra time compared with a simple OEM-style replacement.

 Pros:

-- Includes two front (RS55221) and two rear (RS55269) shocks plus necessary washers, bushings, and nuts for straightforward installation.
+• Includes washers, bushings, and nuts for easier installation.

 Cons: